ABOUT US

 Programme Coordinator

 Minackshi Dhurmoo-Luchmun joined the Association in December 2016 as Operations Officer and was promoted to Programme Coordinator in 2022.
 She is responsible for the administrative and financial management at HAM.
-She also works in close collaboration with the Operations Manager for the day to day running of the Association.
-She is involved in project writing and takes care of the fundraising activities at HAM.
+She works in close collaboration with the Operations Manager for the day-to-day running of the Association.
+Minackshi is involved in project writing and is also in charge of fundraising activities at HAM.

-Minackshi has been involved in the NGO sector for the past 11 years with experience in poverty, disabilities and the health sector.
+Minackshi has experience in NGO sector, with experience in poverty, disability, and the health sector.

-Minackshi holds a BSc (HON) in Social Work from the University of Mauritius and is pursuing her ACCA studies.
+She holds a BSc (Hons) in Social Work from the University of Mauritius and is pursuing her ACCA studies.

 parallax background